cbrock22/prototype_wsservcli/README.md

 make sure you have node.js installed

-then 'npm install' in the prototype_wsservcli directory

-start the server with the command node server.js
+then start the server with the command node server.js

 navigate to localhost:3000 (default) to see the webpage locally